 Stennis tested the first and second Saturn V rocket stages for NASA's Apollo Program, including those used to carry humans to the moon.
 In fact, in the late 1960s and early 1970s, there was a saying in the communities surrounding Stennis, "If you want to go to the moon, you first have to go through Hancock County, Mississippi."

 In 2009, Stennis completed 34 years of testing space shuttle main engines used on more than 130 low-Earth orbit missions.
-The high-performance, liquid-fueled engines provide most of the total thrust needed during the shuttle's eight and one-half-minute-flight to orbit.
+The high-performance, liquid-fueled engines provided most of the total thrust needed during the shuttle's eight and one-half-minute-flight to orbit.
 All space shuttle main engines had to pass a series of test firings at Stennis prior to being installed in the back of an orbiter.
 Stennis also provided testing for engine components, design modifications and shuttle-related needs as they arose.

 Stennis' Applied Science and Technology Project Office uses NASA-generated science research, remote sensing and other technical capabilities to help partner agencies, such as the Federal Emergency Management Agency and the U.S. Department of Agriculture, make more informed decisions.
 The office uses such resources particularly to support efforts of the Gulf of Mexico Alliance, a regional partnership of five U.S. Gulf states and 13 federal agencies, including NASA.
 Through the Applied Science office, NASA and the alliance are working on priority issues for Gulf Coast residents, including water quality, protection of coastal ecosystems and wetlands conservation and restoration.